 - noise nuisance at high levels or unreasonable hours

-- environmental health issues
+- environmental health issues such as rubbish dumping

 - drug misuse, alcohol-related nuisance and prostitution

-- harassment including verbal and physical abuse and threats
+- harassment, including verbal and physical abuse and threats

-- offer mediation between relevant parties
+- offering mediation between the relevant parties

 - go to court to get the person behaving in an anti-social way evicted, if they are a tenant or leaseholder

-- apply to court for an anti-social behaviour order or other injunction
+- apply to court for an injunction.